Midrange Espresso Machines

 • E61 group, which means most parts are standard and an aftermarket flow control paddle can be added easily.

-• PID control with two thermocouples - one in the brew loop, one in the steam boiler.
+• PID control with two probes - one in the brew loop, one in the steam boiler.
 Remarkably good temperature control for a heat exchanger and does not require a cooling flush, despite relatively quick recovery time.

 • 3 temperature settings (Low/Medium/High, corresponding to about 89/91/93C, +/- 2C).